WSIB First Aid Program Changes 2026

 • a refreshed network of training providers approved to deliver training under the updated First Aid Program, with both existing and new providers

-All current first aid requirements and WSIB-approved training providers remain in place until the launch of the updated program.
-When the program launches, only WSIB-approved training providers may deliver the new workplace first aid certifications: Basic First Aid (formerly Emergency) and Intermediate First Aid (formerly Standard).
+As of June 22, 2026, only WSIB-approved training providers may deliver the new workplace first aid certifications: Basic First Aid (formerly Emergency) and Intermediate First Aid (formerly Standard).
 Visit the WSIB website for more information.

 Who is impacted?